wultra/powerauth-server/docs/PowerAuth-Server-0.22.0.md

 ## Java 11 Support

+The whole PowerAuth stack now supports Java 11.
+The deployment requirements for Java 11 are listed below.

+### Bouncy Castle Library Deployment Change

 Java 11 no longer supports installing Bouncy Castle using library extension mechanism.
 PowerAuth no longer contains the Bouncy Castle library in war files to avoid classloader issues in some web containers (e.g. Tomcat).